shah-zeb-naveed/data-structures-and-algorithms/README.md

       - **A simple solution is to store both Inorder and Preorder traversals**
       - **OR Have nulls indicated by None for every non-NULL node&#39;s children and do pre-order traversal with None as a base case**
       - Preorder's first element is root.
 It's index in Inorder would give a midpoint.
 Elements to left belong to left subtree in inorder and SAME NUMBER of eleements in preorder.
+      - In-order of BST is a sorted array.
   - Math:
+  -
     - Unique/Prime Factorization Theorem:
       - every integer greater than 1 can be represented uniquely as a product of prime numbers, up to the order of the factors
       - ![](RackMultipart20220405-4-se8081_html_75f7df9fc7a80328.png)